eowise/recyclerview-stickyheaders/getting-started.md

 This interface is used to create and bind the headers view holders, and to specify on witch header each item belongs.

 {% highlight java %}
-public interface StickyHeadersAdapter<ItemViewHolder extends ViewHolder, HeaderViewHolder extends ViewHolder>
+public interface StickyHeadersAdapter<HeaderViewHolder extends ViewHolder>
 {% endhighlight %}

-The parametrized type `ItemViewHolder` type represents the ViewHolder for RecyclerView items, whereas  `HeaderViewHolder` is the ViewHolder for headers.
+The parametrized type `HeaderViewHolder` is the ViewHolder for headers.

 `StickyHeadersAdapter` interface consists of 3 methods :